Beak And Biting Behavior

 Manage access when nesting behavior is the issue

 If the shredding looks hormonally motivated (material collection, nesting posture, increased territorial behavior), limiting access to shreddable substrate is a practical first step.
+A prevention approach for nesting behavior is to reduce or avoid access to perceived nesting sites while the bird is supervised out of the cage, since birds can find nesting spots in unexpected places like under furniture or appliances limiting access to shreddable substrate.
 This doesn't mean removing all enrichment, it means being deliberate about what's available and for how long.
 Avian vets who specialize in hormonal behavior management specifically recommend reducing access to nesting substrates as one of the first interventions.
 The goal is to dial down the environmental cues that are feeding the hormonal cycle.

 Improve enrichment and routine